Youth

 General

-We serve between one and two dozen youth aged 12-18 (8th grade – 12th grade) with one volunteer coach and two assistants.
+We serve between 10 and 20 youth aged 12-18 (8th grade – 12th grade) with one head coach and volunteer assistant coaches.
 We practice 4-5 times per week, mostly at 5:30pm, at one of three locations discussed below.
 Our year is divided into four seasons, with the spring and the fall being the busiest competitively.
-We participate in competitions approximately 8 times per year.
+We participate in competitions approximately 6- 8 times per year.
 Our program is geared for youth of all ages and abilities, and everyone learns both types of rowing: sweep and sculling.
 A swim test is required, and 45-90 minutes of vigorous exercise is part of every session.
 Beginners (novices) are brought on typically at the start of each season.
-There is always a coach in a nearby safety launch when youth are on the water (except in rare small-group rowing sessions when the coach rows near or with expert youth athletes).
+There is always a coach in a nearby safety launch when youth are on the river; when at the lake, the coach rows near or with the youth athletes.
 Some of the land training is conducted by the youth captains.

 Coaching Philosophy